-Flutist STEPHANIE JUTT’s erformances of new music, transcriptions, and traditional repertoire have made her a model for adventurous flutists everywhere.
-Her transcriptions of Brahms sonatas were published by International Music Publishing, and an all-Brahms recording with pianist Jeffrey Sykes, Stolen Moments, was released in January 2005 on Centaur.
+Flutist STEPHANIE JUTT's performances of new music, transcriptions, and traditional repertoire have made her a model for adventurous flutists everywhere.
+Her transcriptions of Brahms sonatas were published by International Music Publishing, and an all-Brahms recording with pianist Jeffrey Sykes, Stolen Moments, was released in 2005 on Centaur.
 Trained at the New England Conservatory of Music, where she received undergraduate and graduate degrees, Ms. Jutt won the Concert Artist Guild and Pro Musicis International Soloist awards and received solo recitalist grants from the National Endowment for the Arts and Rockefeller Foundation.
 Ms. Jutt has performed in recital throughout the U.S., Europe, South America, and Asia.
 She has served as a board member and program chair for the National Flute Association.
-Ms. Jutt is principal flute of the Madison Symphony Orchestra.
-She was recently presented with the Margaret Rupp Cooper Award in honor of her years of service, commitment to the orchestra, and musicianship.
-Ms. Jutt is on the faculty of the University of Wisconsin-Madison A recipient of a substantial grant by the Kauffmann Foundation for Entrepreneurship, she is the founder of UW-Madison Arts Enterprise, a multi-faceted initiative that enables student artists to survive and thrive in today's creative economy.
+Ms. Jutt is principal flute of the Madison Symphony Orchestra and was recently presented with the Margaret Rupp Cooper Award in honor of her years of service, commitment to the orchestra, and musicianship.
+Ms. Jutt is on the faculty of the University of Wisconsin-Madison.
+A recipient of a grant by the Kauffmann Foundation for Entrepreneurship, she is the founder of UW-Madison Arts Enterprise, a multi-faceted initiative that enables student artists to survive and thrive in today's creative econo.
 (Website)

 Pianist JEFFREY SYKES has performed throughout the U.S., Canada, Mexico, and Western Europe.
 He made his Carnegie Hall debut with oboist Gerard Reuter and flutist Stephanie Jutt under the auspices of the Pro Musicis Foundation.
 Dr. Sykes holds degrees with honors from the University of North Carolina at Chapel Hill, the Franz Schubert Institut in Baden-bei-Wien, Austria, and the University of Wisconsin-Madison, where he received his doctorate.
 He has garnered numerous awards, including the Jacob Javits Fellowship from the U.S. Department of Education and a Fulbright grant to study at the Hochschule für Musik und Darstellende Kunst in Frankfurt am Main.
 Dr. Sykes serves on the music faculty of the University of California-Berkeley and California State University East Bay.
 He is a member of the San Francisco Piano Trio and resides in San Francisco.
 (Website)